Tom Brown (police officer): Public disgrace

-In August 1936, a two months long public hearing began before the St. Paul Civil Service Board.
+In August 1936, a two month long public hearing began before the St. Paul Civil Service Board.
 In witness testimony, Brown was repeatedly implicated in a criminal conspiracy with crime bosses Harry Sawyer and Jack Peifer, as well as the Barker-Karpis Gang, to commit both the Hamm and Bremer kidnappings.
 Claiming that all of the testimony against him was hearsay, Brown fought his dismissal, but mounting evidence of his corruption shocked the people of St. Paul enough to justify it.
 On October 8, 1936, the Civil Service Board announced, witness "statements have been fully investigated and as a result of said investigation, you are hereby discharged for inefficiency, breach of duty, misfeasance, and malfeasance."

 Due to the influence of equally mobbed up County Attorney Michael Kinkead, however, a Ramsey County grand jury heard the evidence against the disgraced police chief, but declined to return an indictment.

 Personal life

 He married Mary Rafferty, and the couple had four daughters and one son.
 The Brown family lived in a two story white stucco house 759 East Maryland Avenue in St. Paul.

 In keeping with the teachings of the Roman Catholic Church on disparity of cult marriages, Mary Brown raised their children as Catholics, while her husband remained a Baptist, albeit a non-practicing one.
 Despite their familial relationship, one of the FBI's many confidential informants relating to Brown's criminal activities was the police chief's brother in law, a cab driver named George Rafferty.

 In an interview with Paul Maccabee, Brown's daughter, Vera Peters, recalled her father as a strict disciplinarian, "of the old German feeling that kids should be seen and not heard."
 Peters also recalled, "We knew what was right and wrong in my family.
 When my brother Jim was engaged to be married, he still had to be home by eleven!"